 Plant and Animal Materials

-Plant and animal materials not treated with a prohibited substance can be applied composted or uncomposted.
-Composted plant or animal materials can be incorporated into the soil as necessary, provided the compost meets carbon-to-nitrogen ratio (C:N) and temperature requirements.
-The compost used must have a C:N ratio between 25:1 and 40:1.
-In addition, when using an in-vessel or static aerated pile composting system, the pile must reach a temperature between 131°F and 170°F for a minimum of 3 days.
-If using a windrow composting system, the pile temperature must be maintained between 131°F and 170°F for a minimum of 15 days and turned a minimum of five times during that time.
+Composted or uncomposted plant and animal materials not treated with prohibited substances can be applied to the soil.
+Composted plant materials can be incorporated into the soil as needed.
+Composted plant and animal materials can be incorporated into the soil as needed, provided the compost meets carbon-to-nitrogen (C:N) ratio and temperature requirements.
+Compost used must have an initial C:N ratio between 25:1 and 40:1.
+In addition, when using an in-vessel or static aerated pile composting system, the pile must reach temperatures between 131 and 170°F for a minimum of 3 days.
+If using a windrow composting system, the pile temperature must be maintained between 131 and 170°F for a minimum of 15 days and turned a minimum of five times during that time.
 Temperatures and turning must be documented.

-- if it is integrated into the soil a minimum of 90 days before harvest, provided that the edible portion of the crop does not contact the soil
+- If it is incorporated into the soil a minimum of 90 days before harvest, provided that the edible portion of the crop does not contact the soil.

-- if it is integrated into the soil a minimum of 120 days before harvest for a product that does come into contact with the soil
+- If it is incorporated into the soil a minimum of 120 days before harvest for a product that does come into contact with the soil.

 Using municipal sewage sludge is prohibited in certified organic production.